 Bring a list of all medications or supplements that you take to your consultation in our Beverly Hills office.
 This is critically important because some medications must be stopped for a certain amount of time prior to the surgery, for example anti-coagulation medications, commonly called blood thinners.
 In relation to medications, you must inform the physician of any past or present drug or alcohol use.
 These substances affect the body in varying ways, and they can be detrimental to a successful procedure and recovery.

 After informing the physician of your wishes, he will make suggestions about the best method to use for your surgery.
 Furthermore, Dr. Nassif will assess the elasticity of the skin on your neck and the strength of the muscle fibers that extend from the collarbone to the angle of the jaw, called the platysma.
 This muscle structure assists the body to swallow, and is visible when you flex your neck.
 You can see the length of this muscle where it attaches to the collarbones.

 Dr. Nassif will use a computer-generated image to show you how your neck will appear after your neck lift in Beverly Hills.
-Also, he will discuss the cost, type of surgery to be performed, and your recovery during your consultation.
-If you have any concerns.
+Also, he will discuss the cost, type of surgery to be performed, and your recovery during your consultation if you have any concerns.

-You will need to follow some basic steps to lessen the chances of complications and infections from the procedure.
+You will need to follow some basic steps to lessen the chances of complications and infections from your neck lift surgery.

 Don’t drink or eat anything beginning at midnight the night prior to surgery.
 If the physician has given you permission to take any specific medications, such as blood pressure medications, you may take them with a small sip of water only – all directions will be in writing, so follow them to the letter.
 The presence of material in the stomach places you at risk for aspiration; aspiration occurs when a person regurgitates stomach contents and then breathes them into the lungs.